-Sicilian honey roasted figs with vanilla and balsamic glaze.
-Perfect as a pastry filling, pizza topping or just to spoon over ice-cream or frozen yogurt.
+Sicilian honey roasted figs with vanilla and aged balsamic glaze.
+Lovely served with goat cheese, perfect as a pastry filling, pizza topping, in a salad, or have them for dessert over whipped ricotta or frozen yogurt.

-We came home from Sicily to a loaded fig tree in the back yard, so these insane roasted figs with honey were bound to happen.
-I brought a nice jar of Sicilian honey and this was just the perfect occasion to dive into it.
+We came home from Sicily to a loaded fig tree in the back yard, so these to die for roasted figs with honey were begging to be made.
+I brought a nice big jar of wild Sicilian honey, and this was just the perfect occasion to dive into it.

 - 2 tbsp wild honey

-- 1 tbsp coconut sugar or brown sugar 3 strips lemon zest
+- 1 tbsp coconut sugar or brown sugar (optional)

 - 2 tsp vanilla extract

 - 1/4 c fresh basil leaves for garnish

 - Use the butter to coat a large roasting tray all over.